US adds a modest 164,000 jobs; unemployment down to 3.9 pct.

 An encouraging sign for the economy is that the pace of hiring has yet to be disrupted by dramatic global market swings, a recent pickup in inflation or the risk that the tariffs being pushed by President Donald Trump could provoke a trade war.
 Over the past three months, monthly job growth has averaged 208,000.

-Manufacturers added 24,000 workers last month.
+Manufacturers added 24,000 workers last month, a sign that possible tariffs on steel, aluminum and Chinese goods haven't altered hiring plans at most U.S. factories.
 Restaurants and hotels hired a net 18,000.
 The health care and social assistance sector added 29,300 jobs and the construction industry 17,000.

 The monthly jobs reports have yet to show a consistent surge in average annual wage growth.
 Even so, workers in the private sector during the first three months of 2018 enjoyed their sharpest average income growth in 11 years, the Labor Department said last week in a separate report on compensation.